alexiscn/weibo/README.md

 just a fuild and small weibo app for Windows Phone.

+#how to download<br/>
+select the xap for your phone os version, eg weibomini.xx.8.xap <br/>
+just click `RAW` right top.

 #how to install<br/>
 You can only install weibo.mini via developer unlock.<br/>